This article may contain links from our affiliate partners. Please read how we make money!

 One-Week Healthy Meal Plan Example on a Budget

-Still, confused about how you can plan what you’re going to cook for the entire week?
-Meal planning can take a while to get used to, but once you do it will make your healthy eating and budgeting target much easier.
+Still, confused on how you’re going to eat healthy on a budget for the entire week?
+Meal planning is key!
+It can take a while to get used to, but once you do it will make your healthy eating and budgeting target much easier.

 Let’s take a look at an example of a healthy meal plan, as well as an affordable shopping list that you’d need to write up as well.